smscommunity/sms-guide/_general/tools.md

 Tool to instantly and lossless trim, crop, and convert videos, and edit audio tracks.

 [Avidemux](https://avidemux.sourceforge.net/download.html){: .btn }
-Tool to retime and frame-analyse ILs and full runs.
+Tool to retime and frame-analyze ILs and full runs.

 *Find more of our video tools and in-depth explanations [here](https://smscommunity.github.io/sms-guide/info/video-tools/).*